Chris TranquadaMASc PEng

-Mr. Chris Tranquada is an engineering intern in MEA Forensic’s Failure Analysis group.
+Mr. Chris Tranquada is a project engineer in MEA Forensic’s Failure Analysis group.
 He assists with investigations of consumer product failures, water escapes and plumbing leaks, fuel oil escapes, wheel separations, and fires.
 Chris helps uncover the mechanisms and root causes of failure.
 “We make sure that we investigate thoroughly, consider all possibilities and are not satisfied until we have answers,” he says.

 Chris has a Bachelor’s and Master’s degrees in Materials Engineering from the University of Toronto.
 His Master’s thesis focused on tiny water-repelling features found in certain tree leaves.
 “Knowing how to examine small-scale features helps me find important details when looking for the source of a fracture or failure,” he observes.
 A thorough analysis of the evidence will determine whether a failure was caused by deficiencies in design, manufacturing, installation, maintenance or use.